 Becoming a great salesperson

-Most people think anyone can be a good sales person but in reality it’s a highly skilled profession.
+Most people think anyone can be a good sales person but in reality it’s a highly skilled profession, especially in the United States.

 Here, we look at some of the fundamental skills, qualities and personality traits you need to succeed.